 When the humidity level in your home drops to 30% or lower, static electricity can make you and your furry friend uncomfortable.
 In fact, just stroking your pet’s fur could result in a little shock for both of you.

 Measure the humidity in your home with a hygrometer, which are cheap and widely available from household stores.
 If the relative humidity is much below 30 percent, it is too dry.
-Aside from turning your dog or cat into a battery, the dryness is doing neither you nor your pets any good at all.
+Aside from turning your dog or cat into a battery, the dryness is doing neither you nor your pets any good at all, you can learn more on the ragdoll hub website.

 11 Safe Ways to keep your cat free of static electricity